Living Standard — Last Updated 13 May 2026

 This might mutate the document's mode.

-element.setHTMLUnsafe(html, options)Parses html using the HTML parser with options options, and replaces the children of element with the result. element provides context for the HTML parser.
+element.setHTMLUnsafe(html, options)Parses html using the HTML parser with options options, and replaces

-shadowRoot.setHTMLUnsafe(html, options)Parses html using the HTML parser with options options, and replaces the children of shadowRoot with the result. shadowRoot's host provides context for the HTML parser.
+the children of shadowRoot with the result. shadowRoot's host provides context for the HTML parser.
+The

 doc = Document.parseHTMLUnsafe(html, options)Parses html using the HTML parser with options options, and returns the